github/docs/content/osmand/widgets/radius-ruler.md

 ---
-title: "Ruler & Radius-ruler"
+title: "Radius-ruler, Ruler and Distance by tap"
 intro: "Radius-ruler tool helps to determine the radius around the selected point on the map via displaying distance-circles on the map.
-The additional function of the Radius-ruler  tool is helping to calculate the distance between selected points to find the shortest distance.
-The Ruler tool displays scale "
+Distance by tap tool helps to calculate the distance between selected points to find the shortest distance.
+The Ruler tool displays scale. "
 versions: '*'
 ---